VincentNguyenDuc/games/docs/src/introduction.md

 # Introduction

-This is a C++20 monorepo containing multiple terminal games built on a shared custom ECS (Entity Component System) engine and built with CMake + vcpkg.
+This is a C++20 monorepo containing games built on a shared custom ECS (Entity Component System) engine and built with CMake + vcpkg.
+Games may be terminal-based (FTXUI) or graphical (raylib).

 ## Projects